ldreith/ImageSegmentation/README.md

 # Image Segmentation Using K-Means
-Using K-Means to segment an input image by RGB value and x,y coordinates.
+Using K-Means to segment an input image by RGB value and the x,y coordinates.

 # Contributors
 - Lars Dreith